 Cherri Greeno and Dr. José Luís Couto

-The View from Ontario - The State of Police Communications Update from the OACP Corporate Communications Network
+The View from Ontario - The State of Police Communications (Update from the OACP Corporate Communications Network)

 Cherri Greeno, Director of Corporate Affairs, Waterloo Regional Police Service

-Robin Osmond-Matthews, Brantford Police Service
+Robin Matthews-Osmond, Brantford Police Service

 Sergeant Sandash Bough, London Police Service

-Is Sweden a Nation Awash in a Gun Violence Crisis?
-What Canadian Law Enforcement Organizations Can Learn From How Swedish Police Leaders and Communicators in Addressing Gun and Violent Crimes. |
+The View from Sweden: Is Sweden a Nation Awash in a Gun Violence Crisis?
+What Canadian Law Enforcement Organizations Can Learn From How Swedish Police Leaders and Communicators Address Gun and Violent Crimes

-Tommy Thorngren, Press Manager, Swedish Police Authority, Stockholm Police Region |
+Speaker: Tommy Thorngren, Press Manager, Swedish Police Authority, Stockholm Police Region |

-Karin Linder, Communication Strategist, Bergslagen Police Region |
+Speaker: Karin Linder, Communication Strategist, Swedish Police Authority, Police Region Bergslagen |

 Centre for Excellence in Communications Workshop

-Basia Radomski, Owner and Principal Consultant, SMRT Solution Consulting Inc. |
+Speaker: Basia Radomski, Owner and Principal Consultant, SMRT Solution Consulting Inc. |

-Bill McKee – Owner and Principal Consultant, SMRT Solution Consulting Inc. |
+Speaker: Bill McKee – Owner and Principal Consultant, SMRT Solution Consulting Inc. |

 Registration: